Treatment

 At the APA the year before, at a symposium, Holly Schwartz MD of the University of Pittsburgh spoke on the benefits of talking therapy for treating bipolar.
 She presented a case study of a patient not responding too well to meds, with clear worries regarding family and ability to continue with her graduate studies.

 She presented four options.
-Three involved adding or increasing meds doses.
+Three involved adding meds or increasing meds doses.
 One involved initiating psychotherapy with the meds.
 The audience responded via portable electronic keypads.
 “This is a slam dunk,” the psychiatrist next to me commented.

 Fifty-two percent of the psychiatrists chose the meds options.
 Only 48 percent chose the psychotherapy option.

-The next day, I had chance to talk with Dr Swartz and her co-presenter, Michael Thase MD of the University of Pennsylvania.
+The next day, I had a chance to talk with Dr Swartz and her co-presenter, Michael Thase MD of the University of Pennsylvania.
 "How could so many psychiatrists get it so wrong?" was the gist of my query.
 On a slam dunk question, at that.

 But Drs Swartz and Thase were encouraged by the results.
 A few years ago, they assured me, the number who got it wrong would have been much higher.